vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### Does the functionality of vTPM depend on the version of vSphere?

-You need vSphere 6.7 or newer for vTPM, and vSphere 7 Update 2 or newer to use Native Key Provider.
+You need vSphere 6.7 or newer for vTPM with a standard key provider (an external KMS), and vSphere 7 Update 2 or newer to use Native Key Provider.

+Both vCenter and all ESX hosts must be at these versions or newer.

 ### Are there known impacts on vTPM when updating or upgrading vSphere?